satyajeetkrjha/python-morsels/README.md

 # python-morsels
-Just trying to have some fun solving python challenges as weekends fun.
+Just trying to have some fun solving python challenges for weekends fun and learning some python tricks in the process.